amaz1none/devex-fe-grades/README.md

 1. No connection to real projects/problems
 2. Metric jerking
 3. Easy-cheesy - everybody is a senior
+4. Using hard-skills section as a detailed map (it should be treated as a compass)

 ## 🧬 Overall structure